 Learn more about Dr. Rowe and the Digimorph Lab

-- Digimorph Lab - The Digimorph lab website is a gateway to learning about skull anatomy.
+- Digimorph Lab (more info) - The Digimorph lab website is a gateway to learning about skull anatomy.
 The site has several portals through which skull CT scans can be accessed; the common names, popular searches, and scientific names.
 Once inside of the specimen lists, the user can choose to view a variety of scans, depending on the availability for the specimen.
 The most dramatic view is probably the cutaway scan which combines an external view with the internal CT slices.
 On many of the scans, additional information about the specimen is included below, including related papers, and sometimes x-rays.

 - Dr. Rowe's faculty website